UrbanCode/velocity-info/index.md

 Your contributions are welcome and appreciated! 🙂

 **Create an Issue**
 The easiest way to contribute is by asking and/or answering a velocity-info issue (5 points and a gold star ⭐ if you ask and answer your own question).

 These are not product issues, but a way to contribute to user content, so topics are very open.
 For instance, you might request new content like a workbook, suggest supplementary info, or describe a hurdle and/or solution.

 Issues are highly searchable, so make sure to search for a related issue before posting a new one.
-Also, because of this, you can use velocity-info issues as a sort of Q&A on its own.
+Also, because of this, you can use velocity-info issues as a sort of Q&A.

 Just click on the "Issues" tab from the repository or the link here to get started: <https://github.com/UrbanCode/velocity-info/issues>